Currently open for work

 Research & Structure

-During flow and development and wireframing, I focused on keeping our interface simple and minimalistic, but easy to navigate and understand.
-To achieve this, I created simple line icons and used only the primary colours of the brand - black, white, and gold yellow.
+During flow and development and wireframing, I focused on keeping our interface simple, easy to navigate, but appealing.
+To achieve this, I created simple line icons and used only the primary colors of the game's brand.
 I made sure to maintain a consistent look using grids and components and creating instances.
 This helped achieve a polished, modern look while ensuring uniformity across all screens.

 User Feedback & Adjustments

-After the working Figma prototype was completed, our team conducted user testing and review to identify user pain points and friction issues.
-A total of 10 interviews were taken, during which we outlined 2 major roadblocks:
+After the working Figma prototype was completed and approved, I conducted user testing and review to identify user pain points and friction issues.
+A total of 15 interviews were taken, during which I outlined 2 major roadblocks: